 Seven Seas Greenhouse Restaurant — Seven Seas was part of the downtown Sausalito restaurant scene for over 60 years, a long run for any business and similar to its now-closed neighbor Winship.
 In the 1950’s it was run by a couple named Paul and Della, and the matchbook at left dates back to when Sausalito phone numbers began with “EDgewater” instead of the numbers “33” before the implementation of area codes and all-numeric numbers in the early 1960’s — the phone number had not changed six decades later when the restaurant closed.
 By the 1970’s a back room had been decorated with potted plants and Seven Seas became the Seven Seas Greenhouse Restaurant.
 By the 1990’s it had the weird combination of a full bar serving alcohol on one side of the front entrance and an ice cream bar for the whole family just across the aisle, and served an assortment of cuisines including pizza.
 As old neighbors were replaced by modern and elegant new restaurants like Napa Valley Burger Co., Barrel House and Copita, Seven Seas began to show its age, and the windowless “greenhouse” lost its charm.
 The axe finally fell when the building’s owner passed away in January, 2016 and the restaurant was closed.
 The space has now been converted to retail.

-Star’s Barbecue — Near what is now Target, closed in 2009.
+Star’s Barbecue — Located in Marin City near what is now Target, closed in 2009.

-Thai Noodle House — This place made a short 2016 appearance in the rotating series of restaurants in a northern Sausalito office area spot, including Bio, El Patio and La Hacienda Mexican Restaurant.
-Now the home of Bua Thai Kitchen.
+Thai Noodle House — This place made a short 2016 appearance in the rotating series of restaurants in a seemingly cursed northern Sausalito office area spot, including Bio, El Patio, La Hacienda Mexican Restaurant and Bua Thai Kitchen.